 Top 10 Best Military Dog Breeds

 If you’re anything like me, the moment you think “military dog” you envision a German Shepherd Dog or Doberman patrolling a barbed wire fence and barking fiercely when confronted by the enemy.
-It’s an image that we’ve so many times in movies and television shows.
+It’s an image that we've seen so many times in movies and television shows.
 But as always, you can’t trust Hollywood for accuracy.
 Those are far from the only breeds of pup who have used in military service and just one of the many roles assigned to the enlisted K-9s and military dog breeds.
 When you dig into the history, it’s amazing what a wide range of pups have performed a wide range of tasks in military service.
+From large to small, muscular and burly, doggos went above and beyond the call of duty to fulfill the missions they were tasked with.
+There is no surprise here – dogs are known as loyal and brave companions, even in war.

 So what are the jobs typically assigned to our favourite furry friends by the military?
 Well, there are many and often those jobs require completely opposite tasks and behaviours.
 While Sentry dogs are taught to walk alongside their guard or handler and warn by growling or barking at approaching strangers, a Scout dog is trained to work silently so that they can detect and alert their handler to snipers, enemy presence, and ambushes.
 A Messenger dog carries information between handlers, while Mine Dogs are trained to detect both metallic and non-metallic land-mines as well as booby traps and trip wires.
 Casualty dogs are your war-time version of a search and rescue pooch who can quickly locate injured soldiers.
 While Tunnel dogs have been used to explore the confines of underground spaces to seek out enemy forces and alert handlers.
 Finally, Explosives Detection dogs have been specifically trained to pick up on the scent of the chemicals used in bombs and alert their handler when those odours hit their little pup noses.